This KOHO review takes a deep dive into the services and products of one of Canada’s fastest growing fintech apps.

 Accordingly, you can create a KOHO account and make a direct deposit or e-Transfer just like you would on a bank.

-Whether you sign-up for the KOHO savings account or prepaid Visa card, you will earn a high interest of 1.20% on your balance.
-Also, you will get up to 0.5% cashback on every purchase with the KOHO prepaid Visa and 2% cashback on eligible purchases with the KOHO Premium Card.
+Whether you sign-up for the KOHO savings account or prepaid Mastercard, you will earn a high interest of 1.20% on your balance.
+Also, you will get up to 0.5% cashback on every purchase with the KOHO prepaid Mastercard and 2% cashback on eligible purchases with the KOHO Premium Card.

 If you’re looking to improve your credit score, KOHO also has your back with a dedicated credit builder program.